ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}}
 was published capturing the issues with Middleboxes in the network and the affects of hidden changes occuring on the network between the sender and receiver.

-While more recently, the IAB has explored the design of spreading traffic across mulitple paths to enhance privacy in Partitioning as an Architecture for Privacy {{I-D.draft-iab-privacy-partitioning}} suggesting that an operating environment where an application can know and predict what the behavior of connections it makes using the underlying, partitioned network may take.
+While more recently, the IAB has explored the design of spreading traffic across mulitple paths to enhance privacy in [Partitioning as an Architecture for Privacy](https://datatracker.ietf.org/doc/draft-iab-privacy-partitioning/)  suggesting that an operating environment where an application can know and predict what the behavior of connections it makes using the underlying, partitioned network may take.

 ## Streaming at Scale Architecture